 Spiced Tulsi Rose Tea - 2 oz

 Tulsi (Ocimum tenuiflorum var. kapoor): Also referred to as "Holy Basil", Tulsi is named for a Hindu goddess and roughly translates to "that which is incomparable".
 It is a magically sweet and sacred adaptogen in Ayurveda that assists in modulating the effects of stress while lowering inflammatory load.
 As a member of the basil family, tulsi is rich in terpenes, such as eugenol, and antioxidant rich polyphenols.
-The Kapoor variety is particularly saturated with rosmarinic acid, a strong antioxidant, antibacterial, and anti-inflammatory constituent.
+The Kapoor variety is particularly saturated with rosmarinic acid, a strong antioxidant, antibacterial, and inflammation-reducing constituent.

 Rose (Rosa canina): A floral nervine euphoriant that is well indicated for energetic and emotional imbalances.
 Rose offers itself as a powerful ally for softening and opening the heart, while also helping us to create healthy relational boundaries.
-Rose has a long tradition for grief and anxiety support, and is also a powerful astringent and anti-inflammatory making it a common ingredient in skincare formulas.
+Rose has a long tradition for grief and anxiety support, and is also a powerful astringent and anti-aging agent making it a common ingredient in skincare formulas.

 Cinnamon (Cinnamomum verum): A familiar spice that offers a gently warming energy and sweetly pungent flavor.
 Reserach has shown Cinnamon's effectiveness in modulating blood glucose levels and reducing blood lipids like LDL, as well as overall cholesterol.
 Cinnamon also presents as a circluatory stimulant and warming carminiative by stimulating both cardivascular flow and digestive fire.